MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 \\[ \frac{dx^i}{dt} =   \frac{\partial H}{\partial p^i} \\]

 The derivation of Hamilton's equations of motion can be found [here](https://en.wikipedia.org/wiki/Hamiltonian_mechanics#Deriving_Hamilton's_equations).
-\\( p \\) is the so called generalized momentum, its the derivative of the Lagrangian with respect to the coordinate parameter("time") derivative.
+\\( p \\) is the so called generalized momentum, it's the derivative of the Lagrangian with respect to the coordinate parameter("time") derivative.

 \\[ p^i = \frac{\partial L}{\frac{dx^i}{dt} } \\]